 If you live in Brampton, chances are you’ve spent at least a little bit of time on Chinguacousy Hill.
-For many of us, it’s the hill we all took our first toboggan rides on and learned to awkwardly master the pizza slice while skiing.
+For many of us, it’s the hill where we took our first toboggan rides or learned to awkwardly master the pizza slice while skiing.

-We all heard the myth through childhood, from kids and adults like, that the giant monstrous hill in the middle of our city is made of garbage.
+We all heard the myth through childhood, from kids and adults alike, that the giant hill in the middle of our city is made of garbage.
 In fact, many of us probably helped perpetuate this myth ourselves.

 There is a hill made of literal garbage nearby though.
-Centennial Hill in Etobicoke was built on top of a municipal dump, and this may be where the rumor about Chinguacousy came from.
+Centennial Hill in Etobicoke was built on top of a municipal dump, and this may be where the rumour about Chinguacousy came from.